SlugBot/web/guide.md

 ## Processes and Malware
 One of the best ways to make SC is to steal, either directly or through the effects of malware processes.
 First you'll want to **BYPASS** your target's **FIREWALL** using the `!bypass <target>` command.
 This will begin the **BYPASS** process which will take a certain amount of time determined by your BYPASSER level and their FIREWALL level.
 <div class="note">
-Most processes take time - be that **BYPASS**ing, **SCAN**ning for processes, or planting processes of your own on someones account.
+Most processes take time - be that BYPASSing, SCANning for processes, or planting processes of your own on someones account.
 The time a process takes is usually determined by your offensive stat and your target's defensive stat.
 Use the `!plant` command with no arguments to view a list of possible processes you can plant and their corresponding offensive stat and defensive stat.
 </div>
 Once you've **BYPASS**ed a user's **FIREWALL** you'll have access to their account.
 Use `!slugs <target>` command to open their account menu and view their info.
 You won't be able to take anything from their bank balance just yet - Their SC reserves are still protected by their bank **ENCRYPTION** which will need to be **CRACK**ed - a time consuming process (`!crack <target>`), but access to their account now lets you plant various processes on them.